AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-If you’re not willing or able to pay cash for the full price of a car purchase, you’ll most likely need a loan to buy a car.
+If you’re not able to pay cash for the full price of a car purchase (or you prefer to keep your cash in hand), you’ll most likely need an auto loan.
 But when it comes to auto loan financing, you may not know what your options are, or which is the best lender for you.
 Especially if you have poor credit, your options may be limited.

 We’re here to help you use data to get the lowest interest rates possible on your auto insurance, because when it comes to car loans, it’s all about the bottom line.